News

 July 2020 – Congratulations to James Reilly whose paper on pollination limitation in crop plants was just published in Proceedings of the Royal Society of London!

-July 2020 – at left, Ph.D students Andrew Aldercotte, Max McCarthy, and Dylan Simpson collecting data on bee communities of the pinelands.
+July 2020 – Ph.D students Andrew Aldercotte, Max McCarthy, and Dylan Simpson collecting data on bee communities of the pinelands.

 June 2020 – NSF grant ‘Broadening biodiversity-ecosystem functioning research to include mutualist networks’ is funded!
 The grant will fund a postdoc to work with Rachael and other Winfree lab members to analyze plant-pollinator interaction datasets.